aryansarkar13/aryansarkar13/README.md

 * 9 Rank in Code Legacy at NIT Raipur
 * 357 global rank in CodeChef September Long Challenge
 * 41 Rank in NIT Code War conducted by Coding Ninjas
-* 1916 Rank in TCS CodeVita 2020 Pre-Qualifier (Among 200-300k participants)
+* 185 Rank in TCS Code Vita Qualifier 2020

 ### Connect with me: